->Sys>User>foo.bar;1
+/Sys/User/foo.bar#1

-This first release of Spice software does not make use of the version numbers.
+This release of Spice software does not make use of the version numbers.

+A filename cannot exceed 25 characters.
 No special significance is attached to the characters in a filename or even to the capitalization of the letters.
-The latter is an important detail to keep in mind if you are used to the Unix conventions or if you intend to move files between your PERQ and a Vax Unix.
+The latter is an important detail to keep in mind if you are used to the conventions for file extensions.

-Name your files using whatever mnemonic system you prefer.
-However, whenever possible, do follow the conventions for file extensions.
 This will make your life easier and will prevent obscure bugs arising from programs that make (sometimes) unwarranted assumptions about your file names.